 Fabrizio Sossan's personal webpage

-I am associate professor of electrical power systems at the School of Engineering of the University of Applied Sciences of Western Switzerland, in Wallis.
+I am Full Professor of Electrical Power Systems at the University of Applied Sciences of Western Switzerland in Valais, (HES-SO Valais-Wallis).

 Contact information